AbhinavHaridas/shiny-chat-assistant/README.md

 # Shiny Chat Assistant

-Chat assistant that is connected to Gemini API
+It's a chat assistant which is connected to Gemini API